Breaking Down Oakland Raiders' Best, Worst Contracts

 Oakland signed Michael Crabtree during the 2015 offseason and drafted Amari Cooper in the following draft.
 Coming into the 2015 season, most Raiders fans expected the younger wideout to lead the team in receiving touchdowns for years to come.

 Crabtree moved on from a toxic situation in San Francisco and shed his mediocre label provided by Seattle Seahawks cornerback Richard Sherman when he restarted his career in Oakland.
-Since joining the team, the 29-year-old wideout scored 17 touchdowns, which ranks No. 5 among wide receivers in the league.
+Since joining the team, the 29-year-old wideout has scored 17 touchdowns, which ranks tied No. 5 among wide receivers in the league.

 McKenzie signed Crabtree to a four-year, $34 million deal, and the team can cut ties with him after the 2017 season without owing any dead money.
 The veteran wideout has been worth every dollar.
 He's likely to lead the Raiders' receiving corps for a third consecutive season in touchdowns.